 - Prevention of spread due to anti-inflammatory action

-Mesenchymal stem cells, also known as stromal stem cells, are a topic of interest in the research for treatment of spinal cord injury.
-The theory is for the stem cells to provide protection to and aid growth of the cells in the region of the injured spinal cord.
+Mesenchymal stem cells, also known as stromal stem cells, are a topic of interest in the research for the treatment of SCIs.
+The theory is for the stem cells to provide protection to and aid in the growth of cells in the region of the injured spinal cord.

-There has also been some research focused on embryonic stem cells in the management following spinal cord injury.
+There has also been some research focused on embryonic stem cells in the management following an SCI.

-One study observed the effect of an injection of precursors of oligodendrocytes, to form the myelin sheath around the axons.
+One study observed the effect of an injection of oligodendrocyte precursors to form the myelin sheath around the axons.
 However, after four patients were treated with the cells and observed for signs of restored nerve signaling, the study was discontinued.
-The belief that embryonic stem cells may be promising for spinal cord injury was not tainted.
+The belief that embryonic stem cells may be promising for an SCI was not tainted.

-Another study investigated the effect of hES cell-derived oligodendrocyte progenitor cells when injected into the site of thoracic spinal cord injury.
+Another study investigated the effect of hES cell-derived oligodendrocyte progenitor cells when injected into the site of a thoracic SCI.
 Of five patients, none experienced serious side effects, and imaging tests revealed that the volume of injury was reduced in 80% of patients.

-At this point in time, there is insufficient scientific evidence to recommend the used of stem cells for spinal cord injury as a routine practice.
-The technique is promising, however, offering the possibility of healing and the improvement of the symptoms, which is in contrast to the current practice that recommends coping mechanisms without a definitive cure or improvement.
+At this point in time, there is insufficient scientific evidence to recommend the used of stem cells for to management of an SCI.
+The technique is promising, however, offering the possibility of healing and the improvement of symptoms, which is in contrast to the current practice that recommends coping mechanisms without a definitive cure or improvement.

-For this reason, scientific research is likely to continue in the future in the hope of finding a suitable method to improve the quality of life for patients with spinal cord injury.
+For this reason, scientific research is likely to continue in the hope of finding a suitable method to improve the quality of life for patients with spinal cord injury.